gleam-lang/gleam/notes/talk.md

 erlang -> core erlang -> BEAM bytecode
 ```

-Core Erlang is an intermediary language used by the Erlang compiler, meaning
+Core Erlang is an intermediary language used by the Erlang compiler.

-that regular Erlang code is compiled to Core Erlang code, before being
+When regular Erlang code is compiled it is converted into Core Erlang code,
-optimised and converted into the bytecode that the virtual machine actually
+before being optimised and converted into the bytecode that the virtual
-runs.
+machine actually runs.
+If I target Core Erlang rather than trying to generate
+bytecode directly Gleam will benefit from all the same compiler optimisations
+as Erlang and hopefully be as fast.

 Core Erlang has a textual representation which can be seen here.
 These code
 snippets are equivilent.
 The first is Erlang, the second is Core Erlang, which
 as you can see is much more verbose and explicit.

 In addition to the textual form it also has an abstract syntax tree consisting
 of regular Erlang data structures, primarily records.
+Great- if it's just
+regular Erlang data I can construct it manually, right?
+Not quite.

 The official documentation states that the Core Erlang AST is subject to
-change without notice, so we cannot manually construct the data structures as
-we would with Elixir.
+change without notice.
+It may be that when OTP 21 arrives the Core Erlang tree
+has a completely difffernt format, and I'll have to re-write this section of
+the compiler from scratch.

 ```erlang
 cerl:c_atom(ok). % => Core Erlang atom 'ok'